 My partner and I will be in East London in April and are staying in Gulu.
 Can anyone recommend things to do in and around the area?
 I think the max time of traveling to activities or attractions will be about 2-3 hours so that seems to be restricting things a lot.
-All ideas appreciated.

 I would like to find out how much is to watch a dolphin show and is it for the whole week?